 Study population

 The Dutch famine birth cohort consists of 2414 term singletons, born in the Wilhelmina Gasthuis in Amsterdam, the Netherlands.
 All singleton babies who were born alive between 1 November 1943 and 28 February 1947 after a pregnancy duration of at least 259 days were included (16).
 Of the 2414 included, 160 babies had not been registered at birth and were lost to follow up.
 A further 328 people had died, 213 had emigrated, 157 did not allow their address to be given to the researchers, 125 were not traceable to a current address and 8 had requested removal of their address, leaving an eligible cohort of 1423.
 Of this group of 1423, a total of 740 people (age range 55.9 to 60.8 years) visited the clinic (52%) between September 2002 and October 2004.
+This cohort study has resulted in a series of publications and results specific to the blood pressure responses to stress have been published previously.(1,7,8) The present paper focuses primarily on the heart rate derived measures of autonomic nervous system functioning.
 The local Medical Ethics Committee approved the study, which was carried out in accordance with the Declaration of Helsinki.
 All participants gave written informed consent.

 Exposure to famine